 The data that goes through your regular network won't be encrypted, but if you're using a VPN for specific goals, it might make sense.
 Suppose you're mainly using VPN for Netflix.
 In that case, you can set up a connection per their app.
 If your main objective is torrenting, set up split tunneling on your torrent client.
 That way, you get much better speeds when, for example, playing songs from Spotify or downloading game files from Steam.

-Is VyprVPN safe & secure?
+Is VyprVPN safe and secure?

 VyprVPN offers robust security and keeps your connection from intruders.
 They're using advanced encryption standards, don't keep any records, and don't share anything with third parties.
 With them, you'll have a good reason to believe it will let you remain anonymous.